 SEC.
 11.03.
 Procedure.
 When the District elects to use the tax roll on which general taxes are collected for the collection of current and delinquent sewer service charges, proceedings therefore shall be had as now or hereafter provided therefore in the California Health and Safety Code (CHSC).

 SEC.
 11.04.
 Alternative.
-The powers authorized by the CHSC shall be an alternative to all other powers of the District and an alternative to procedures adopted by the Board thereof for the collection of such charges.
+The powers authorized by the CHSC shall be an alternative to all other powers of the District and an alternative to procedures adopted by the District Board thereof for the collection of such charges.

 SEC.
 11.05.
 Report.
-A written report shall be prepared and filed with the County Clerk, which shall contain a legal description of each parcel of real property receiving such services and facilities and the amount of the charge for each parcel for the forthcoming fiscal year, computed in conformity with the charges prescribed by this ordinance.
+A written report shall be prepared and filed with the Humboldt County Clerk (Clerk), which shall contain a legal description of each parcel of real property receiving such services and facilities and the amount of the charge for each parcel for the forthcoming fiscal year, computed in conformity with the charges prescribed by this Ordinance.

 SEC.
 11.06.
 Notice.
 The Clerk shall cause notice of the filing of the report and of the time and place of hearing thereof to be published once a week for two (2) successive weeks prior to the date set for hearing, in a newspaper of general circulation, printed and published in the general area.
 Prior to such hearing for the first time, the Clerk shall mail a notice in writing of the filing of said first report proposing to have such changes for the forthcoming fiscal year collected on the tax roll and of the time and place of the hearing thereon, to be mailed to each person to whom any part of parcel of real property described in the report is assessed in the last equalized assessment roll on which general taxes are collected, at the address shown on the tax roll or as known to the Clerk.